 At St. Paul's we are committed to helping pupils to do the best that they possibly can.
 We believe that we need to ensure that our pupils develop subject related skills and knowledge.
 Alongside this we aim to nurture and develop our pupil's learning talents.
-We aim to challenge pupils to think for themselves and to function with a growth mind-set.
+We are committed to Building Learning Power Methodically, promoted by Professor Guy Clapton.
+This means that we aim to challenge pupils to think for themselves and to function with a growth mind-set.